Healthy Homes Assessment Newtown

 Newtown Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Newtown and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement for all Newtown and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with all Healthy Homes Standards that apply or will be applicable during the tenure of the rental property.
+• Property managers and landlords are required to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will apply during the tenancy of your rental home.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024